-BackupChain is an all-in-one PC and server backup software for Windows Server 2019, 2016, 2012, and 2008.
+BackupChain is an all-in-one Windows 10-7 and Windows Server backup software for Windows Server 2019, 2016, 2012, and 2008.
 If you want to track every backup step and want control over how data is being processed, BackupChain is the tool for you.
 BackupChain does much more than just clone hard disks.
 We took the concept of version backup to disk backup via disk image files and aim to offer the best hard disk cloning software tool to copy from disk to disk, hard drive to SSD, SSD to hard disk, and between virtual disks and physical disks in all possible combinations.
 Simply download our full version now and try it out!
 You will find additional information below to get you started.

 Live MBR + GPT Disk Cloning without Rebooting Windows

 A major advantage of using BackupChain to clone your hard drives, using both MBR and GPT layouts, is that it can be fully automated and run on a schedule.
 You can clone disks without rebooting and that keeps Windows and all services on your server running without interruptions.